 So how do you stay calm and ready for a future in an industry that continues to change at an accelerated rate?
 The most prepared you, and any organization, can be for the future is by adopting a healthy view towards change.
-In other words, a 20/20 perspective which will give you the clarity needed to navigate the future.
+In other words, a 20/20 perspective will give you the clarity needed to navigate the future.

 Be willing to lean into change

 When online music file-sharing (R.I.P.
 Napster) peaked in the early 2000s, music companies fought against this new wave of technology and changing consumer behaviors.
 But they were fighting against the inevitable.
 Apple, on the other hand, took a different approach.
 They launched the iTunes Store in 2003 which allowed users to buy digital music from them.
 However, would people pay money for songs they could pirate off the internet for free?
 Let’s just say that within the first 18 hours, they sold approximately over 275,000 tracks.
 The iTunes Store became the largest seller of digital music in the US and has sold over 40 billion songs worldwide.
 Now, 16 years later, Apple is changing again.
 It’s shutting down iTunes and replacing it with Apple Music, Apple TV, and Apple Podcasts apps, allowing them to better focus on each type of media.
 Again, they’re moving with the times and leaning into change.

 Hidden within this iTunes example, there are two forces of change you need to lean into:

 This is vital for organizations to simply survive within their industries.
 Those who haven’t (Blockbuster, Borders, Kodak and Motorola, to name a few) no longer exist.
 Their legacies are now about how they became failures by not being able, or willing, to change with the times.